ATVs, or all-terrain vehicles, are popular recreational and work vehicles in the state of Texas.

 For example, you may have a case if the ATV driver assured you it was okay to be a passenger and then took you off-roading on dangerous terrain despite your hesitations.
 An accident and injuries in these circumstances may constitute negligence.

 Equipment and component failures that cause an accident may also be the fault of the ATV manufacturer.
-If you believe someone else is at least partially at fault for your ATV accident in Texas, contact Brian White & Associates.
+If you believe someone else is at least partially at fault for your ATV accident in Texas, contact the personal injury lawyers at Attorney Brian White & Associates.
 He offers free consultations to discuss your case in detail at no obligation.